-In the radioactive Dead Zone surrounding the Chernobyl nuclear reactor, a community of some 200 elderly women is defiantly clinging to their ancestral homeland.
+As Fukushima smolders and the world enters a foreboding era of nuclear threats, driven by geologic, political and energy-source instability, an extraordinary human story rises from the ashes of Chernobyl to inform the debate.
+In the radioactive Dead Zone surrounding Chernobyl’s Reactor No. 4, a community of some 200 elderly women is defiantly clinging to their ancestral homeland.
 While most of their neighbors have long since fled and their husbands have gradually died off, this stubborn sisterhood is hanging on — even, oddly, thriving — while trying to cultivate an existence on some of the most toxic acres on Earth.
 Why they chose to live here after the disaster, defying the authorities and endangering their health, is a remarkable tale—about the pull of home, the healing power of shaping one’s destiny and the subjective nature of risk.

-We first encountered this little-known community while filming a travel segment for the PBS series, “Globe Trekker” in the fall of 2010.
-While in Chernobyl’s “Exclusion Zone,” just a few short miles from a lake of radioactive lava that even now bubbles beneath a crumbling reactor, we and our crew saw a bizarre sight — a small cottage straight out of an ancient folk tale, surrounded by lush vegetable gardens and farmyard animals.
+We first encountered this little-known community while filming in Chernobyl’s “Exclusion Zone” just a few short miles from a mass of radioactive lava that even now simmers beneath a crumbling reactor.
+We and our crew saw a bizarre sight — a small cottage straight out of an ancient folk tale, surrounded by lush vegetable gardens and farmyard animals.
 Then we saw Hanna, a striking woman in a colorful print skirt, headscarf and rubber boots, making her rounds.
-Over the next few days we met several more of these “babushkas” – the Russian term for “grandmothers” – making lives for themselves in the Exclusion Zone.
+Over the next few days we met several more of these “babushkas” or “babas” – the Russian and Ukrainian words for “grandmothers” – making lives for themselves in the Exclusion Zone.